cobalthq/cobalt-product-public-docs/content/en/Integrations/Azure DevOps/_index.md

 ---

 {{% pageinfo %}}
-Integrate with Azure DevOps to create work items for your Cobalt findings and streamline your remediation workflows.
+Integrate with Azure DevOps to create work items for your Cobalt pentest findings and streamline your remediation workflows.
+To sync DAST & Engagement findings, use the [Integration Builder](/integrations/integrationbuilder/).
 The availability of this feature depends on your [PtaaS tier](/platform-deep-dive/credits/ptaas-tiers/).
 {{% /pageinfo %}}

 ## Overview